viamrobotics/docs/docs/how-tos/hello-world-module.md

 {{< /tabs >}}

 Now, if you look at the [Viam Registry page](https://app.viam.com/registry) while logged into your account, you'll be able to find your private module listed.
-You can configure the hello-sensor and hello-camera on your machines just as you would configure other components and services; there's no more need for local module configuration.
+Because the module is now in the registry, you can configure the hello-sensor and hello-camera on your machines just as you would configure other components and services; there's no more need for local module configuration.
+The local module configuration is primarily for testing purposes.

 ![The create a component menu open, searching for hello.
 The hello-camera and hello-sensor components are shown in the search results.](/how-tos/hello-config.png)